jeffbass/com-yin-yang-ranch/docs/index.md

 # :material-yin-yang: Yin Yang Ranch
 ## Urban Wildlife, Native Plants and Software

-Yin Yang Ranch is a suburban 2 acre lot that we are gradually transforming into an urban permaculture farm.
+Yin Yang Ranch is a suburban 2 acre lot that we are gradually transforming into an urban wildlife and native trees sanctuary.
 We are in Southern California about 10 miles from the Malibu coast.
 It is a dry Mediterranean climate with no freezing days.
 Drought and limited rainfall are the toughest climate issues.

 ## Converting the Lawn into Living Soil and Native Plants